VoltDB/voltdb/tools/kubernetes/README.md

 2. cd kubernetes folder (this folder)

-3. Make a new CONFIG_FILE by copying config_template.sh, then customize it as follows:
+3. Make a new CONFIG_FILE by copying config_template.cfg, then customize it as follows:

     1. Set REP to the docker repository to push the image to
     2. Set IMAGE_TAG to the image tag